What Is the Village

 - • Framework effectiveness at scale (thousands of concurrent users)

-- • Generalisability across different AI systems
+- • Generalisability across different AI systems or model architectures

 - • Resistance to sophisticated adversarial attacks